moustario/8-puzzle-A-star-search/README.md

         3. Display the solution on the terminal and the log file
         2. End script

+### Tree structure

+The tree structure is implemented through the anytree library

 ## Result of the two prescribed runs

 You can find result of both runs in the `.log` files.